Mary Call Darby Collins: Early years

 Mary Call was born in New York City, New York, the only child and daughter of Thomas Arthur Darby and Jane Kirkman Brevard.
 Brevard being the daughter of Theodore Washington Brevard Jr. and Mary Laura Call.
 Mary Laura Call was the daughter of Richard Keith Call, 3rd and 5th territorial governor of Florida and Mary Letitia Kirkman.

 Mary Call was born in New York because her father had business interests there.
 However, concerned for her health in the harsh northern winters, Jane Darby and Mary moved to Tallahassee and the Brevard family home of her maternal grandmother, Mary Call Brevard, and her Aunt Caroline Mays Brevard on Monroe Street.
 Thomas Darby visited his wife and daughter often and planned to establish a home for them in Tallahassee when circumstances permitted him to leave New York.

 When Mary Call was nine years old, her best friend and first cousin, Cora, died following a fall from a tree.
-In 1920 both Mary Call Brevard and Aunt Caroline died from the influenza epidemic.
+In 1920 both Mary Call Brevard and Aunt Caroline died from the Spanish flu epidemic.

 In 1923, Thomas Darby was found dead in his New York hotel room at age 66.
 His business partner then took the proceeds of their successful business and boarded a ship for Europe.
 The ship was lost at sea with all hands.

 Mary Call attended Leon High School and appeared as "The Fairy Queen" in a 1916 May Party picture in the history book.
 Mary Call met Thomas LeRoy "Roy" Collins, whom she later married.
 Mary Call went on to Florida State College for Women but temporarily withdrew in order to help take care of her mother who was ill with cancer.
 In February 1932, Jane Brevard Darby died at the age of 64.
 Mary Call moved in with Uncle Ephraim and Aunt Bess Brevard.
 On June 29, 1932 Mary Call married LeRoy Collins at St. John's Episcopal Church in Tallahassee.
 Mary Call returned to college and graduated.

 In 1942, the Collins family acquired The Grove Plantation, a circa 1840 plantation home originally built by Mary Collins' great grandfather Richard Keith Call.